Celebrate Life Moments

 How one entrepreneur made a space for home, and work

-Homes come in all shapes and sizes. but, what makes them truly unique is the lifestyles of the homeowners who occupy them.
-In this series, House to Home, everyday people open up their doors to showcase how their love of what's truly important to them is expressed throughout their household.
-Whether it is centered around their family, hobbies or careers, this series proves that homes are not built, they're made.
+What makes a home truly unique is the homeowners who occupy them.
+In this series, House to Home, presented by Chase Home Lending, people showcase how their love is expressed throughout their household.
+Whether it is centered around family, hobbies or careers, this series proves that homes are made, not built.

 When Sheeva Sairafi began her search to buy her first home in 2015, she wanted a house where she could not only live, but would serve as a space to showcase products from her socially-conscious home accessories business, Local + Lejos.
 Sairafi wanted a space to experiment with how new products—created by skilled women in developing countries—might be used in customers' homes, as well as a place to work, and entertain.